SeanKilleen/seankilleen.github.io/_posts/2023-09-03-shifting-meetings-to-the-left.md

 Maybe you're in an organization where this advice sounds like it comes from another world.
 I was once in such an organization, and used the techniques above to start a shift after reading Al's book.
 Whenever I got the chance to run a meeting there, I'd send a short write-up of these rules, either to individual meeting attendees or as part of the invite.
 I framed it as an experiment -- "this is something I'm trying that I think will help all of us.
 But in order for it to help, I have to stick to it."
 I spent time prepping for my meetings.
 I made sure the notes were there.
 I celebrated when someone didn't have to attend, or when we finished early.
 I called out people who had clearly done their prep work and thanked them.
 I asked for feedback on how my facilitation could be more effective.

 I started to notice signals that something was taking hold when others began adopting my rules and I got positive feedback on how attendees felt.
-People were more energized and engaged around our topics and since the people who weren't interested could opt out, the more engaged people had less noise in making decisions and moving things forward.
+People were more energized and engaged around our topics.
+And, since the people who weren't interested could opt out, the more engaged people had less noise around moving things forward.
 I also started to use this to opt out of meetings that clearly didn't add value for me, which in some cases led those organizers to ask for feedback which I could use to discuss facilitation techniques.

 ## What do you think?